Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Analysis of Yang-Mills heat flows in the caloric gauge

 \begin{remark} Other constituents of a local well-posedness statement, such as continuous dependence on the data, can be proved by a minor modification of the proof below.
 Also, the statement can be extended to a rougher class of initial data and solutions by an approximation argument.
-We shall not provide proofs for these as they are not needed in the sequel; we welcome the interested reader to fill in the details. \end{remark}
+We shall not provide proofs for these as they are not needed in the sequel. \end{remark}

 \begin{proof} By Theorem \ref{thm:lwp4YMHF} and Lemma \ref{lem:uni4YMHF}, there exists $s^{\star} > 0$ such that a unique regular solution $A_{i}$ to the IVP for \eqref{eq:YMHF} exists on $[0,s^{\star}]$ and obeys